sahinmeric/demand-forecast/README.md

 #### ✅ Code Splitting Ready

-With Vite and React.lazy, pages can be dynamically loaded to reduce bundle size.
+With Vite pages can be dynamically loaded to reduce bundle size.

 ---